Key Takeaways

 Innovation also serves this centuries-old tradition, to create high-tech silks, such as thermal or antibacterial silk.

-By focusing on quality and creativity, French silk has a bright future ahead of it and will contribute to the radiation of French textile heritage.
+By focusing on quality and creativity, French silk has a bright future ahead of it and will contribute to the influence of French textile heritage.

 At The Oversized Hoodie®, we are proud to work with partners who keep the heritage of silk alive.
 Their passion for this noble textile and their mastery of traditional techniques deserve to be celebrated.